The Best Places to Visit in Spain | A Multi-City Guide

 Once you are in Spain, depending on the distance you need to travel from point A to point B, one very cost efficient and hassle free way to get around is to take the train.
 It’s pretty easy to buy tickets at the train stations, but if you are a planner like me, you can purchase them in advance at sites like this one: Renfe.com.

 When to Go: Spain has all four seasons, with somewhat mild winters and pretty hot summers (depending on the region, of course).
-Late Spring and Summer are the busiest months for tourists, but are still great times to go.
+Late spring and the summer months are the busiest months for tourists, but are still great times to go.
 And honestly, outside of Barcelona and Madrid, Spain hasn’t hit the high traffic of tourism you see throughout Italy, Iceland, and the UK, for example.

 Language Considerations: As you know, the official language of Spain is Spanish or Castellano as it is called there.
 Outside of major cities like Barcelona and Madrid, it can be difficult to find people who speak English.
 I recommend brushing up on the basics before your trip.
 Note sure where to start?
 Check out my post on the list of top Spanish phrases for travel.